steadylearner/Python-Blog/posts/React/How to use Cypress with React.md

 ## 2. Configure your project

 We already verified **Cypress** work in our machine with a few examples.
-Before we write our own tests, we will configure app to make it more useful for beginners.
+Before we write our own tests, we will configure app to make it more usable for beginners.

 We will start by editing **cypress.json**.
 It will be an empty object at this point.